gabegm/gabriel/content/posts/Geospatial-Intelligence-Recap.md

   * Querying databases to retrieve data
 * Programming
   * R/Python/Julia/etc.
+  * Automating tasks and report
+  * Developing predictive models
 * Profiling
-  * Optimising code and queries to reduce execution times
+  * Optimising code and SQL queries to reduce execution times
-  * Knowing how to write good code
+  * Knowing how to write good and readable code
 * Probability & Statistics
   * Machine Learning
 * Explaining things in a simple way